PROVO : USA - UT

 *Technical data:

-Pitch of heaviest bell is C in the middle octave
+Pitch of heaviest bell is A# in the bass octave

 Transposition is nil (concert pitch)